threedworld-mit/tdw/Documentation/lessons/vr/vive_pro_eye.md

 Call `vr.listen_to_axis()` to listen to axis movement from the left and right control sticks.
 These functions must have a single parameter: a numpy array of expected shape (`2`) (the x, y coordinates of the control stick movement delta, ranging from -1 to 1).

 This example listens to control stick input to move two joints of a [robot arm](../robots/overview.md).
-The functions `left_axis(delta)` and `right_axis(delta)` are every frame.
+The functions `left_axis(delta)` and `right_axis(delta)` are invoked every frame.
 They then evaluate `delta` to determine a) if there was movement along a particular axis and if so b) which commands to send.
 This example also adds a button callback: When the left menu button is pressed, `self.is_done` is set to True which stops the loop in `run()` and ends the simulation:

 ```python
 import numpy as np